RafaelCartenet/rafaelcartenet.github.io/index.md

 - **Daejon, South Korea**:
   I studied abroad for a year in the top university of KAIST in South-Korea, where I specialized in *Machine-Learning*.
 I completed my initial background with skills in *Deep-Learning*, NLP, Computer Vision as well as Search-Based Algorithms.

-  During my stay in South-Korea I have been a volunteer in a Research Laboratory dedicated to Artificial Intelligence [AIM](http://slsp.kaist.ac.kr/xe/) where I worked on video classification for
+  During my stay in South-Korea

 - **Rouen, France**:
   I graduated from INSA Rouen Normandy with a Master of Engineering in April 2018, majoring in *Applied Mathematics* and *Computer Science*.